|Share this article:|

 - A Looker account with developer or administrative privileges

-To deploy the HP Vertica QuickStart for Looker, use the following instructions.
+To deploy the Vertica QuickStart for Looker, use the following instructions.

 Copy the GitHub SSL Clone URL